MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Sweden/how-to-reverse-preliminary-invoices-by-using-inward-registration.md

 ---
-    title: How to Reverse Preliminary Invoices by Using Inward Registration | Microsoft Docs
+    title: How to Reverse Preliminary Invoices by Using Inward Registration
     description: Reverse an inward registration if you want to cancel it, for example, because you do not need the preliminary purchase invoice.
 For more information, see Inward Registration.
     services: project-madeira
     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na